HermanMartinus/justsketchme-frontend/docs.md

 ### iOS

 The iOS app is available on the Apple App store.
-You can follow this [link](https://apps.apple.com/app/justsketchme/id1543663234) or search "justsketchme".
+You can follow this [link](https://apps.apple.com/app/justsketchme/id1543663234) or search `justsketchme`.

 If you have an existing license key:

-- Select "Upgrade"
+- Select `Upgrade`
-- Select "Restore purchase"
+- Select `Restore purchase`
 - Allow it to sign in with your Apple ID
 - It will then ask you to insert your license key